GaelMauri/SQL-Tryout/README.md

 ```

 ### Question 4:
-What are the top 10 skills demanded in Data Analyst jobs by salary brackets, considering non-remote, part-time positions, and NULL values?
+What are the top 10 skills demanded in Data Analyst jobs by salary brackets, considering non-remote, part-time positions, and no NULL values for the salary brackets?

 The salary brackets are defined as follows:
 - Low: x <= 100000